Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Indirect Comparisons

-Figure \ref{fig:Stokes} also contains comparisons of the experimentally measured values of $b_2$ (grey dots) and the values obtained from (\ref{eqn:Stokesb2}) using the PDE model predictions of $b$ as input data (curves).
-(The PDE models predict the harmonic band, $B$, but we extract the dominant mode to obtain $b$ without the sidebands.)
-For Experiment A, the conservative models deviate from the experimental data but capture the general trend while the dissipative models line up well with the experimental data.
-For Experiment D, all of the models under-predict the experimental data and show no overlap with the experimental data.
-Experiments B and C (not shown) both have poor agreement using the conservative model predictions.
-For the dissipative models, Experiment B shows good agreement similar to that of Experiment A and Experiment C shows poor agreement similar to that of Experiment D which could be attributed to data resolution.
+Figure \ref{fig:Stokes} also contains comparisons of the experimentally measured values of the 6.66 Hz wave (gray dots) and continuous predictions for the 6.66 Hz wave (curves).
+The continuous predictions were obtained by a two-step process.
+First, we solved the envelope equations using the first harmonic band measured at the first gauge as initial conditions.
+Then, we extracted the 3.33 Hz mode from the simulations and applied equation (\ref{eqn:Stokesb2}) to obtain a prediction for the amplitude of the 6.66 Hz wave.
+(Although the envelope equations model the entire first harmonic band, we extracted the 3.33 Hz wave while neglecting the sidebands for the comparisons in this subsection.
+Comparisons of the entire band are made in Section \ref{section:BandComp}.)
+For Experiment A, the conservative models do not follow the same qualitative trend as the experimental data while the dissipative models follow the same trend as the experimental data and line up with it well.
+For Experiment D, all five models under-predict the experimental data and show no overlap with the experimental data.
+This is not unexpected because the NLS-type predictions are corrections to the Stokes predictions and we showed above that the Stokes prediction is inaccurate for Experiment D. The results for Experiments B and C (plots not included) are qualitatively between the results of Experiments A and D. For Experiment B, the dissipative models provide predictions of quality similar to Experiment A. For Experiment C, the dissipative models provide predictions of poor quality, similar to those shown for Experiment D. We also note that in the conservative models the two indirect methods of prediction do not agree with one another, while in the dissipative models the two indirect methods agree quite well.
 Finally, note that Figure \ref{fig:Stokes} was created using the leading-order versions of (\ref{eqn:Stokesb2}) and (\ref{eqn:NLSB2}).
-Using the higher-order versions of these predictions does not lead to a qualitative (or much of a quantitative) difference, especially for the conservative models.
+Using the higher-order versions of these equations does not lead to a qualitative (or much of a quantitative) difference in any of the predictions.